 Service level management, services reporting, service continuity and availability management, budgeting and accounting for IT services, capacity management and information security management.
 Service level agreements (SLAs) and information technology security techniques or subjects.
 Prerequisite(s): ITIS 5401.

-Enterprise Architecture and Governance
+ITIS 5413 [0.25 credit] Enterprise Architecture and Governance

 Exploration and analysis of enterprise architecture frameworks used to guide organizations in aligning business and IT strategies and goals while enhancing organizational efficiency in the adoption and use of IT.
 Models of IT Governance.
 Prerequisite(s): ITIS 5401.